SumanthC07/RandomPasswordGen/README.md

 # RandomPasswordGen
-Download the file to check the code
+Download the raw file to check the code